The Met Office Hadley Centre's sea surface temperature data set, HadSST.184.108.40.206 is a monthly

 uncertainty.
 The data are not interpolated.

-The data set initially runs from 1850 to 2018.
-Regular monthly updates will be added in due
+The data set initially runs from 1850 to presnet with regular monthly updates.

 Brief description of the data